What is a Manual Claim?

 - In the top-right corner, click your profile picture.

 - Click Creator Studio Video manager Copyright notices.

 - Click the copyright symbol next to the video.
 This will take you to information about what's been claimed in your video and who claimed it.

 - You'll see Manually detected under the claim type in the claim details if it's a manual claim.

-- The timestamps you see are what’s been provided by the claimant.
+- The timestamps that you see are those provided by the claimant.

 What can I do if I get a Manual Claim?